elizabethzhu1/hippocampus_model/README.md

 # Wilson Cowan Models of Acetylcholine in the Hippocampus (CA3 / CA1)

 ## Details
-This repository is a basic model of the CA3 and CA1 regions of the hippocampus using Wilson Cowan Equations.
+This repository contains a basic model of the CA3 and CA1 regions of the hippocampus using Wilson Cowan Equations.
 <br>
 <br>
-Parameters for the Wilson Cowan Equations were modified based on biophysical properites of CA3 and CA1 respectively.
+Parameters for the Wilson Cowan Equations were set based on biophysical properites of CA3 and CA1 respectively.
 For CA3, I used the following [paper](https://www.nature.com/articles/nn.3081) by Akam et al. The parameters for CA1 were loosely based off its biophysical similarities / differences relative to CA3.

 ### Wilson-Cowan Update Equations
 To model the change in neuronal firing rates for the excitatory population: